hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 The next generation of traffic keys is computed using the HKDF, as defined in {{RFC5869}}, and

-its two components, HKDF-Extract and HKDF-Expand as recommended in Appendix F.1.1 of {{I-D.ietf-tls-rfc8446bis}}.
+its two components, HKDF-Extract and HKDF-Expand, as recommended in Appendix

+F.1.1 of {{I-D.ietf-tls-rfc8446bis}}.

 Once client_/server_application_traffic_secret_N+1 and its associated